Making Peace With Housework

 That's the most important part right there!
 Still, I have a few tips to share from my experience as a mom of five about how I made peace with my home.

 I tap into my desires.
 Desires are very sourcing.
 They literally give me energy (in contrast to "shoulds," which drain my energy).
-For example, I love my new home and desire to honor it by keeping it clean and clutter free.
+For example, I want to reduce overstimulation.
+Since kids don't come with volume knobs, I clear my counters instead.
+I love my new home and from that gratitude, I want to honor it by keeping it clean and clutter free.
 I desire a good smelling home.
 I desire to do everything for the glory of God (1 Corinthians 10:23-33)

 I let things go.
 Since I desire clear surfaces and a clutter free home makes me happy, I love The Minimal Mom for encouraging me to give myself grace through the trial and error of incorporating new purchases which I then don't love.
 I forgive myself and let them go.
 This means I can clean the main level of the house relatively quickly.
 I use her system of having very minimal clothes for each child stored in bins.